t3kt/raytk/docs/_reference/operators/filter/translate.md

   category: filter
   detail: 'Translate can be used in 2D or 3D.

+    It can either specify an offset for each axis, or a direction and a distance.

-    It can optionally use a vector field to apply variable amounts of translation based on coordinates.
+    When specifying an offset for each axis, it can optionally use a vector field to apply variable amounts of translation based on coordinates.

-    If a field is used, the field values are added to the Translate XYZ parameter.'
+    If a field is used, the field values are added to the Translate XYZ parameter.

+    When specifying a direction and distance, it can optionally use a field to add to the distance specified in the Distance parameter.'
   inputs:
   - contextTypes:
     - Context